 Despite this discrimination, the three African American regiments made an outstanding contribution and their efforts have been credited as a catalyst for desegregation of the US military in 1948.
-Now 75 years later, the Alaskan State senate has recognized their service with “African American Soldiers’ Contribution to Building the Alaska Highway Day.”
+About 75 years later, the Alaskan State senate recognized their service with “African American Soldiers’ Contribution to Building the Alaska Highway Day.”

 Their story is also being researched by acclaimed Canadian author Lawrence Hill.

 Soliders Refines Sims Jr. and Alfred Jalufkamet meet in the middle at Contact Creek, on completion of the Alaska Highway.
 U.S. Army Corps of Engineers

 When the Alaska Highway was finished on Sept.
 24, 1942 in less than eight months, it was extremely crude.
 Called the “Alcan Highway” then, it offered temporary log bridges, steep grades, a poor road surface, few guardrails, and almost endless switchbacks among the hilly and mountainous terrain (though some speculate the road’s twists and turns were intentional to avoid strafing from enemy aircraft above.)

 The army then turned the road over to the US Public Roads Administration, which hired private road contractors to upgrade selected sections of the road, and install steel bridges.
 In 1946, the Canadian section was transferred to the Canadian army.